ORGANISATION NAMEParis Institute for Advanced Study

-During their stay, the fellows will have a modern office in the premises of the Paris IAS, in the 17th Century Hôtel de Lauzun, with a computer, Internet access, and a printer.
-The IAS provides meeting and conference rooms.
-As the IAS does not have labs, possible experiments must be made at a partner institution.
+During their stay, the chairholders will have an office with a computer, Internet access, and printer in the premises of the Paris IAS, in the 17th century historical monument Hôtel de Lauzun.
+The IAS also provides meeting and conference rooms.

-The fellows may receive financial support for the valorisation of their work and scientific activities, including the organization of events (colloquia, seminars, lectures, etc.), intersectoral exchanges and doctoral training.
+The researcher may receive financial support for her/his work and scientific activities.
+This includes the organization of events (colloquia, seminars, lectures, etc.), doctoral training, intersectoral workshop and short term invitations of researchers to the IAS.
 Help for the translation and publication of their research texts can also be proposed.

-The Paris IAS and its partner institutions have signed agreements enabling the fellows to enjoy special access and borrowing privileges in the main Paris research libraries.
-In addition, the fellows can have most books and documents delivered directly from the libraries to the institute.
+The Paris IAS and its partner institutions have signed agreements to enable the researcher to enjoy special access and borrowing privileges in the main Paris university-based research libraries.
+In addition, s/he can have most books and documents delivered directly from the libraries to the institute.